kisswiki/kisswiki/src/languages/zig/ziglings.md

 43_pointers5.zig

-when accessing struct fields, we don't have to dereference pointer:
+When accessing struct fields, we don't have to dereference pointer:

 ```zig
 fn foo(pv: *Vertex) {